This document describes in detail the data JupiterOne ingests and how your data is protected on our platform.

 Multi-Factor Authentication (MFA) or Two-Step Verification (2SV) is strongly recommended for all users on the JupiterOne platform.
 This needs to be enabled and configured via your SSO provider (Google or your SAML IdP such as Okta or OneLogin).

-In order to support potential complex access control use cases, JupiterOne platform implements Attribute Based Access Control (ABAC).
+To support potential complex access control use cases, the JupiterOne platform implements Attribute Based Access Control (ABAC).

 A good general overview of ABAC is sections 1 and 2 of NIST's Guide to Attribute Based Access Control.
 The absolute basics of ABAC are that you have a subject (e.g. a user) who wants to perform some operation (e.g. download) on an object (e.g. a file) in some environment.
 The subject, object and environment all have attributes (i.e. key/value pairs), and there are policies that control the privileges (i.e. what operations the subject can perform) given the attributes.